16 On-Page SEO Examples That Will Rock Your World!

 So is Einstein’s theory of relativity.

-Entities and the knowledge graph as a whole are a new way for Google to deeply understand the comprehensiveness of any piece of content on the web so they can rank it appropriately, and they’re a new way for intelligent web admins to optimise their content around.
+Entities and the knowledge graph as a whole are a new way for Google to deeply understand the comprehensiveness of any piece of content on the web so they can rank it appropriately.
+They’re a new way for intelligent web admins to optimise their content.

 How to Add Entities to Your Article?